 If you haven’t seen 10 Cloverfield lane, then go do that right now!
 Otherwise, you’ll get spoiled.

 Life in a fallout shelter can be tedious.
 At one point in the movie 10 Cloverfield Lane, the characters get so bored that they even resort to putting a puzzle together.
-They soon discover that a single puzzle piece is missing.
+They soon discover that several pieces were missing. (*Thanks for the correction ProjectMirai!)
 Only the 10 Cloverfield Lane ARG participants know why – and it’s a doozy.
 Here’s the scoop:

 John Goodman’s character Howard Stambler, as twisted as he is, is also something of a romantic.
 You see, he knew that the world was in trouble, and made careful preparations for his estranged daughter to find him once the shit hits the fan.

 One of the preparations involves an ammo box that he buried in a field.
-He filled it with several useful items, a handwritten note, and a single puzzle piece.
+He filled it with several useful items, a handwritten note, and two puzzle pieces:

-This same piece, it turns out, is the one that the movie protagonists discover missing.
+These same pieces, it turns out, are the ones the movie protagonists spend time looking for.
 It’s as though Howard hid it in that ammo box thinking that, once his daughter had returned to him, she could complete the puzzle of his life.
 They would be a family again and all would be right.
 It’s kind of touching, if you think about it.
 And, to me, it adds a whole new appreciation for the character of Howard.

 As you can see from the video, the ammo box also contained emergency supplies and several USB drives full of cryptic information.
 All of this is available online for your consumption – thanks to a fantastic community of ARG gamers who will happily share their finds with anyone who wants to know.
 Details can be found at the end of this article.